steveloughran/engineering-proposals/refactoring-s3a.md

 call downwards to the levels below.

 * Wiring up new ongoing state, such as `BulkOperationState`, went through a lot of the code.
-This created merge conflict with onther ongoing work.
+This created merge conflict with other ongoing work.

 * None of this stuff is going to be easily backportable.
 From now on, the first step to backporting subsequent changes in the HADOOP-15183 patch.

-A more radical restructing of the codebase is going be a full "bridge-burning" module rewrite.
+A more radical restructuring of the codebase is going be a full "bridge-burning" module rewrite.
 If we believe it is needed, then it has to be done.
 We just all need to be aware of the consequences.